-Do you know how to report a bill that you suspect is counterfeit?
+Do you know what to do with suspect counterfeits?

 Become familiar with your organization's counterfeit-reporting procedures and learn what to do if you suspect you have a counterfeit note.
 This may include notifying your manager, contacting local law enforcement, or contacting the appropriate office of the United States Secret Service.